voder-ai/eslint-plugin-traceability/docs/ci-cd-pipeline.md

      - `npm run format:check`
      - `npm audit --omit=dev --audit-level=high`
      - `npm run audit:dev-high`
+   - For a consolidated description of all security-related tooling and gates (including how these audit steps fit into the overall model), see `docs/security-overview.md`.

 5. **Secret scanning**
    - Only on Node `20.x` matrix entry: `npm run security:secrets` using secretlint.